dnmfarrell/berrybrew/README.md

     > berrybrew off

-Execute something across all perls:
+Execute something across all perls (we do not execute on Perls that has 'tmpl' or 'template' in the name):

     > berrybrew exec prove -l